fireflylearning/pattern-library/README.md

 Some modules use React; see below for more information.

 #### React

+##### Presentation only Components

+React Components included in the pattern library should be purely presentational.
+This is similar to thinking of them as being read-only.
+This will mean that in most cases React versions of patterns will have no state, they will be entirely driven by props given to them.

+The most direct observation of this principal is that without a wrapping Container Component, inputs like text boxes should appear to be non-interactive.
+Going so far that if typed into they will refuse to update (or more accurately, immediately be redrawn with their pre-typed content).
+Changes in input values should fire events rather than modifying the DOM directly as they would in traditional usage.
+For an example of this, see `ff_module-form-input`.

+##### JSX

+JSX syntax is available, and should be used whenever practical to replace calls to React.createElement() due to the transparency of the DOM structure it offers.

+##### Separate Template Files

+Separate template files are required if any of the following conditions are true for a given pattern:

+ - The pattern is JavaScript/React only.
+The absense of an XSL means a template is required to quickly see the shape of a patterns output.
+ - The pattern outputs more than one DOM element.
+As soon as the complexity of a pattern increases to contain more than one HTML DOM element a template is required to quickly see the shape of a patterns output.

+In most cases these templates should naturally grow from raw HTML files used to plan the pattern.

+**JSX Files**

+Moving dom rendering into a `.jsx` file is a convenient way to separate DOM structure from pattern set up.
+Id's, classes and data attributes being set on DOM elements should be as clear as is practical to be (try not to hide attribute values inside props if it can be avoided in the pattern usage).

+**React Templates**

 The view templates use [React Templates](https://www.npmjs.com/package/gulp-react-templates) to transform html-like `.rt` files into compiled `.js` files for use in React view logic files.

 ### Crate